PragyanSubedi/MNIST-CNN/README.md

 # MNIST-CNN
 Houses MNIST dataset classification solution using TensorFlow

-Commented python files.
+Refer to comments in the file to understand the step-by-step process.

-Softmax approach:
+## Softmax approach:

 Accuracy: 91 percent-ish

-CNN approach:
+## CNN approach:

+(GPU acceleration recommended)

 Accuracy: 99 percent-ish